Sam Cox (footballer, born 1990): International career

-Cox was born and raised in England, but is of Guyanese descent.
+Cox was born and raised in England, of Guyanese descent.
 He was called up to the Guyana national team in May 2015.
+He made his international debut the following month in a 4–4 draw against Saint Vincent and the Grenadines at the Providence Stadium.

-In March 2019, he was captain of Guyana, who qualified for the CONCACAF Gold Cup for the first time in their history.
+He captained Guyana as they qualified for the 2019 CONCACAF Gold Cup, the first time they had qualified for the tournament in their history.

+Cox earned a total of 31 caps for Guyana between 2015 and 2023, as well as appearing in four non-FIFA matches for the country.

 Style of play

-Cox plays as a holding midfielder or as a right sided defender.
+Cox played as a holding midfielder or as a right sided defender.

 Coaching career

-Cox holds a UEFA A Licence and worked at the Tottenham Hotspur Academy, where he began his playing career.
+Cox holds a UEFA A Licence and worked at the Tottenham Hotspur Academy alongside his playing career.
 In November 2018 he won the Ugo Ehiogu 'Ones To Watch' award at the 'Football Black List'.

 In January 2024, Cox left Tottenham and returned to Wealdstone as first team coach and with a view of taking the role in a full-time capacity the following season.
 On 7 April 2024, Cox was appointed interim manager on a deal until the end of the season following the sacking of David Noble.
 Having taken the role with five matches remaining, three wins saw the club survive relegation on the final day of the season.

 On 18 June 2024, Cox was announced as the manager of National League North side Oxford City.
 Following a poor start to the season, picking up just six points in his first nine league matches in charge, Cox was sacked on 27 September 2024.

-On 5 June 2025, Cox was appointed manager of former club Wealdstone.
+On 5 June 2025, Cox was appointed manager of former club Wealdstone on a permanent basis.
+On 22 February 2026, he was sacked with the club in 17th position, six points clear of the relegation zone.